hzqst/metamod-fallguys/README_FALLGUYS.md

 ```

-//Set second arg to 0 to turn Semi Visible off
+//Use 0 to turn Semi-Visible off, pEntity will be visible to all players.

 g_EntityFuncs.SetEntitySemiVisible(pEntity.edict(), 0 );